Logarithmic Celestial Conformal Field Theory

-Notice that the integral in the first expression is divergent when taking the falloffs \eqref{falloff in u} into account.
+The integral in the first expression can be divergent when taking the falloffs \eqref{falloff in u} into account.
 This forces us to introduce an infrared (IR) cut-off for the bulk theory to regulate these expressions.
 This observation will be important for us in the next section to get the CCFT in the IR limit.